 Polycarbonate Sheet Strength and Durability

-Polycarbonate sheeting is high-impact resistant and can withstand significant blunt pressure impact.
 It can withstand extremes in temperature, including extreme heat and cold, without the risk of breakage and cracking.

 Versatility

 As a thermoplastic, polycarbonate is a highly flexible and versatile material.
-This means that you can easily adjust and play with colors and shapes when using it in roofing; you can also change the light transmission percentage depending on your needs.
+This means you can easily adjust and play with colors and shapes when using it in roofing; you can also change the light transmission percentage depending on your needs.

 UV Resistance